yuyu2172/chainercv-chainer-meetup/slides/main.md

 ---

-## Using other people's implementation is hard
+## Using other people's research code is hard

 * Interface is not so clear (e.g. How to run with my data?)
 * Installation failure (e.g. Unmaintained Caffe)